awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-install.md

 ## Installing the prerequisites<a name="crypto-cli-prerequisites"></a>

 The AWS Encryption CLI is built on the AWS Encryption SDK for Python\.
-To use the AWS Encryption CLI, you need Python and `pip`, the Python package management tool\.
+To install the AWS Encryption CLI, you need Python and `pip`, the Python package management tool\.
 Python and `pip` are available on all supported platforms\.

-Before you install the AWS Encryption CLI, be sure that you have the following prerequisites\.
+Install the following prerequisites before you install the AWS Encryption CLI,

 **Python**
 The AWS Encryption CLI requires Python 2\.7, or Python 3\.4 or later\.
 Python is included in most Linux and macOS installations, although you might need to upgrade to one of the required versions\.
 However, you have to install Python on Windows, if it is not already installed\.
 To download Python, see [Python downloads](https://www.python.org/downloads/)\.